laura-g-20/laura-g-20.github.io/Professional_work.md

 I run a Helpdesk which supports a wide range of people and activities and produces around 200 outputs per year.
 A few photos of maps that I have produced are shown below.
 These give an idea of the range of projects that I work on.

+I also manage BAS's portfolio of [published maps](https://www.bas.ac.uk/data/our-data/maps/) which need managing and updating every few years, as data availibility improves and glaciers and ice shelfs ocnstantly change.

 ![Greenlad stan](https://user-images.githubusercontent.com/55357394/66609986-4ec8cf80-ebb2-11e9-843f-72424a717b73.jpeg)
 *'Greenland and the European Arctic' published map.
 Copyright BAS, NERC*